Baralong incidents: Action of 19 August 1915

 Herbert screamed, "Cease fire!"
 But his men's blood was up.
 They were avenging the Arabic and the Lusitania.
 For them this was no time to cease firing, even as the survivors of the crew appeared on the outer casing, struggling out of their clothes to swim away from her.
 There was a mighty hiss of compressed air from her tanks and the U-27 vanished from sight in a vortex of giant rumbling bubbles, leaving a pall of smoke over the spot where she had been.
 It had taken only a few minutes to fire the thirty-four shells into her.

 Meanwhile, Nicosians crew were cheering from the lifeboats.
-Captain Manning was heard to yell, "If any of those bastard Huns come up, lads, hit 'em with an oar!"

 Twelve men survived the sinking of the submarine: the crews of her two deck guns and those who had been on the conning tower.
 They swam to Nicosian and attempted to climb up its hanging lifeboat falls and pilot ladder.
 Herbert claimed in his report to the Admiralty to have been worried that the German survivors might try to scuttle the steamer as an explanation for why he ordered his men to open fire with small arms.
 Between four and six managed to get on board.
 Wegener is described by some accounts as being shot while trying to swim to the Baralong, in other accounts he boarded the ship.

 Herbert was told by the Nicosians master that the crew of the vessel kept weapons aboard in the chart room.
 He then sent Baralongs 12 Royal Marines, commanded by a Corporal Collins, to find the surviving German sailors aboard Nicosian.
-As they departed, Herbert ordered Collins, "Take no prisoners."
 The Germans were discovered in the engine room and shot on sight.
 According to Sub-Lieutenant Gordon Charles Steele: "Wegener ran to a cabin on the upper deck – I later found out it was Manning's bathroom.
 The marines broke down the door with the butts of their rifles, but Wegener squeezed through a scuttle and dropped into the sea.
 He still had his life-jacket on and put up his arms in surrender.
 Corporal Collins, however, took aim and shot him through the head."
 Corporal Collins later recalled that, after Wegener's death, Herbert threw a revolver in the dead German captain's face and screamed, "What about the Lusitania, you bastard!"
 An alternative allegation by the Admiralty is that the Germans who boarded Nicosian were killed by the freighter's engine room staff; this report apparently came from the officer commanding the muleteers.